hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/hello-world.md

 This guide sets up the Maven project, creates a table in the database, generates the HotRod persistence from it, and then runs a simple application using it.

-For the sake of simplicity this example combines settings in fewer files.
-For a production-like set up see [using H2 persistent](./starting-a-maven-project-from-scratch-with-h2.md) or [using PostgreSQL](./starting-a-maven-project-from-scratch-with-postgresql.md) that separate the developer and DevOps roles more clearly.

-For reference, after following all the steps of this guide our main project folder will include the files and folders shown below:
+After following all the steps of this guide our main project folder will include the files and folders shown below:

 ```bash
 pom.xml                    # The Maven project file